rlhadas/ClusteringAlgorithmsDTL/README.md

 nohup nice -n 1 bash test.sh ../cluster/k_medoids_pointcollect.py ../run_experiments/experiment_info/km_pc_result.out >> experiment_info/km_pc_info.out &
 ```

-More information about testing batch files, including what you can do once you have the output (i.e. error checking and processing the data) can be found in `phylogenetic/run_experiments.`
+More information about testing batch files, including what you can do once you have the output (i.e. error checking and processing the data) can be found at `phylogenetic/run_experiments/README.md.`

 ### Extra tools